conan-io/conan-package-tools/README.md

 - **CONAN_EXCLUDE_VCVARS_PRECOMMAND** For Visual Studio builds, it exclude the vcvars call to set the environment.
 - **CONAN_BUILD_REQUIRES** You can specify additional build requires for the generated profile with an environment variable following the same profile syntax and separated by "," i.e ``CONAN_BUILD_REQUIRES: mingw-installer/7.1@conan/stable, pattern: other/1.0@conan/stable``
+- **CONAN_BUILD_POLICY**:  Default None.
+    - "never": No build from sources, only download packages.
+    - "missing": Build only missing packages.
+    - "outdated": Build only missing or if the available package is not built with the current recipe.
+Useful to upload new configurations, e.j packages for a new compiler without rebuild all packages.

 # Full example